Charlotte-CharMLab/Fibottention/README.md

 #### Training

-We provide configs for training fibottention for action recognition  on Smarthome, NTU and NUCLA datasets  in [action_recognition/configs/](configs/).
+We provide configs to train fibottention for action recognition  on Smarthome, NTU and NUCLA datasets  in [action_recognition/configs/](configs/).
 Please update the paths in the config to match the paths in your machine before using.

 For example to train  on Smarthome using 8 GPUs run the following command: